teanalab/myscope-sequential-analysis/README.md

 python obesity_gru_lstm.py --sampling 'over' --folds 10 --min_change 0.0015
 ```

+**N.B:** data folder is only given in data-splitter folder.
+You need to create your own data sets (over and under sampling) for the execution of each subproject.

 ## Authors

 * **[Mehedi Hasan](https://www.researchgate.net/profile/Mehedi_Hasan33)** - *Department of Computer Science at Wayne State University*